 J Moore, C Thornton, M Hughes (2015): On the Road to Resilience: The Help-Seeking Experiences of Irish Emigrant Survivors of Institutional Abuse.
-Child Abuse Review. https://onlinelibrary.wiley.com/doi/10.1002/car.2415 study sets out to illustrate the help-seeking experiences of Irish emigrant survivors of institutional childhood abuse (ICA).
+Child Abuse Review. https://onlinelibrary.wiley.com/doi/10.1002/car.2415

+Understanding how survivors of complex trauma navigate towards resources can inform the design of interventions and health promotion strategies.
+However, there are little data on the resilience and help-seeking experiences of this group or others who have experienced institutional abuse in childhood.
+This empirical study sets out to illustrate the help-seeking experiences of Irish emigrant survivors of institutional childhood abuse (ICA).
 Twenty-two survivors of ICA were purposefully recruited from community organisations in the UK and data were collected via semi-structured interviews.
-As a result of negative initial help-seeking experiences in Ireland, most participants engaged in long periods of self-management and disclosed information about their childhood as part of a redress scheme in later life.
+As a result of negative initial helpseeking experiences in Ireland, most participants engaged in long periods of self-management and disclosed information about their childhood as part of a redress scheme in later life.
 Outside of this scheme, turning points, such as illness or family problems, and the needs of children were influential in seeking help.
 Peer support networks played an important role as a trusted signposting pathway towards formal interventions.
 Participants identified interpersonal barriers to formal help-seeking as helping professionals' failure to share control, insensitivity to identity loss and literacy issues, and the lack of explicit boundaries.
 The paper concludes with a discussion about the implications for research and future practice.